 It costs very little to own Ninja 400, relative to Ducati or Harley Davidson.
 This motorcycle is cheap and reliable and is always ready to go.
 It needs occasional attention but nothing outrageous.
 It does need more attention than a car, though.

-We’re not going to talk about license, registration and insurance costs – those are given no matter what you ride.
+We’re not going to talk about license, registration, and insurance costs – those are given no matter what you ride.
 Let’s start with oil.
 Oil change intervals are very reasonable – 600 miles, 3000 miles then every 5000 miles on-wards.
 Unless Ninja 400 is your only mode of transportation, you are unlikely to make 5000 miles every riding season that starts in April and ends in October, on average.
 It is safe to assume you will be changing oil about once every year.
-Oil, filter and labor will cost about $100.
+Oil, filter, and labor will cost about $100.
 If you want to do it yourself, then labor savings will be about $50.

 Every 500 miles you need to clean and lubricate your chain.
 I use Motul Chain Clean for $12 and Motul Racing Chain Lube for $15.
 Chain clean covers about 2-3 cleans, lube covers about 3-4, depending on your generosity.
 So if you are a dedicated rider doing 3000-4000 miles every season, you will clean your chain about 8 times, which will cost about $66 per year.

 Build quality is exceptional.
-The motorcycle feels solid, no loose parts, no sticking cables, no asymmetric vibration.
+The motorcycle feels solid, with no loose parts, no sticking cables, no asymmetric vibration.
 It feels like it’s molded from a single chunk of metal.
 No liquid leaks anywhere.
 I haven’t lost any bolts yet.
-Plastic doesn’t wobble and firmly attached to the body.
+Plastic doesn’t wobble and is firmly attached to the body.
 I have taken the bike to the mechanic only to perform recommended maintenance.
 There was no need for surprise visits because something stopped working or didn’t look right.